se-jang/472-G-Tofu888-Transportation-Application/README.md

 - As a customer, I want to be able to select a payment service so that I can use my preferred provider.
 - As a customer, I want to be able to pay so that I can use my preferred payment method.

+### ยศวัจน์ บวรศรีธนนนท์ 6510450879 หมู่ 200 ปี 3

+@FrostBitzX Feat: Receipt

+- As a customer, I want to see and show my receipt correctly.
+- As an admin, I want to be able to view any customer's receipt.
+- As a customer, I want to be able to view my order receipt so that I can check receipt details.

 ---

 ## Installation (Manual)